artamono/druhg/docs/source/dialectic_of_data.rst

    (Pure reciprocity)
    FOR every point:
-      Add the edge to the tree:
-         If it's nearest neighbor has the point as it's nearest.
+      IF nearest neigbor has the point as it's nearest Add the edge to the tree
-         Weight = distance squared.
+         Weight = distance squared

    (Find minimal edge and connect to the tree)
    REPEAT until all edges are connected in one tree: